MobinEbrahimkhani/AI-chatbox/README.md

-# GPT-Neo Chatbot
+# Google GenerativeAI Chatbot

-A simple web-based chatbot interface powered by GPT-Neo-125M using FastAPI and Transformers.
+A simple web-based chatbot interface powered by Google GenerativeAI using FastAPI and Transformers.
 Features a clean, modern UI with real-time text generation and typing animations.

 ![Google GenerativeAI Chatbox](./static/screenshot.png)